AdarshRaju/Tetris/README.md

 A tetris game made using HTML, CSS, Bootstrap and Javascript.
 There are options for choosing preset or custom number of columns, number of rows and game speed.

+The game utilises local storage to remember the high scores for different combinations of number of columns, number of rows and game speed.

 The game logic has been written such that future updates involving custom tetris pieces can be implemented into the game easily.

 The link to the game: https://adarshraju.github.io/Tetris/